tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/remove-files.md

 2. Check out the GitHub manuals for a [step-by-step guide](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)!.

+Alternatively, use [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/), a convenient tool to remove unwanted files from your project.

 {{% tip %}}
 __Prevent committing specific files in the first place__